Please select your location and preferred language where available.

 - For baremetal environment, Ansible™ playbooks or other popular automation tools may be used for deployment automation and provisioning of storage to compute nodes.

-- For telemetry integration, KumoScale™ software provides interface to enable push/pull data exchange for existing telemetry (time series metrics) and logging (asynchronous events) infrastructure.
+- For telemetry integration, KumoScale™ software provides interface to enable push/pull data exchange for existing telemetry (time series metrics like Prometheus™ and Grafana™) and logging (asynchronous events) infrastructure.

 Data Protection and High Availability